mu-opensource/Morpx-docs-en/MUVS3/MUVS3_Mixly/MUVS3_Mixly_Guide_en.md

 # FAQs

-1.Q: What should I do if I can’t open programming blocks or blocks are black boxes ?
+1.Q: What should I do if I can’t open programming blocks or blocks are black boxes?

 A: Please download the latest Mixly program file and import the library again.

-2.Q: What should I do when I import the library and download the examples correctly, but the vision sensor doesn’t respond and the serial port output nothing？
+2.Q: What should I do when I import the library and download the examples correctly, but the vision sensor doesn’t respond and the serial port output nothing?

 A: Check whether the cable is correctly and tightly connected .